 In preparing our consolidated financial statements, we are required to estimate our income taxes in each of the jurisdictions in which we operate.
 This process involves estimating our actual current tax exposure together with assessing temporary differences resulting from differing treatment of items for tax and accounting purposes.
 These differences result in deferred tax assets and liabilities, which are included within our audited consolidated balance sheets.
 We then assess the likelihood that our deferred tax assets will be recovered from future taxable income and, to the extent we believe that recovery is not likely, we establish a valuation allowance.
 A valuation allowance reduces our deferred tax assets to the amount that management estimates is more likely than not to be realized.
 In determining the amount of the valuation allowance, we consider income over recent years, estimated future taxable income, feasible tax planning strategies and other factors in each taxing jurisdiction in which we operate.
 If we determine that it is more likely than not that we will not realize all or a portion of our remaining deferred tax assets, then we will increase our valuation allowance with a charge to income tax expense.
-Conversely, if we determine that it is likely that we will ultimately be able to utilize all or a portion of the valuation allowance will reduce income tax expense.
+Conversely, if we determine that it is likely that we will ultimately be able to utilize all or a portion of the deferred tax assets for which a valuation allowance has been provided, then the related portion of the valuation allowance will reduce income tax expense.
 Significant management judgment is required in determining our provision for income taxes and potential tax exposures, our deferred tax assets and liabilities and any valuation allowance recorded against our net deferred tax assets.
 In the event that actual results differ from these estimates or we adjust these estimates in future periods, we may need to establish a valuation allowance, which could materially impact our financial position and results of operations.
-Our ability to utilize our deferred tax assets and the need for a related valuation allowance are monitored on an ongoing basis.
+Our ability to utilize our deferred tax assets and the need for a relate